Troy Bayliss: Early life

 Bayliss did much of his growing up in the Northwest NSW town of Warialda.
 His father, Warren, was a baker, and his mother Lorraine drove a local school bus part-time.
 The family lived across from the local high school.
-By age 10, he was an accomplished motocross rider, and could often be found riding through the local bushland which surrounded the town and came right up to the back of the family house.
+By the age of ten, he was an accomplished motocross rider, and could often be found riding through the local bushland which surrounded the town and came right up to the back of the family house.
 The family moved to Taree when Bayliss was about 11 years old.

 Bayliss showed much promise as a youngster in the sport, however when he entered his teens his enthusiasm for racing waned.
 He commenced an apprenticeship as a spraypainter at Joe Berry's and commuted to work by bicycle.
 On this daily commute Bayliss would pass a motorcycle dealership and finally was tempted enough to obtain a loan to purchase a Kawasaki ZXR 750 on which he commenced racing.
 He won the first race he entered on the bike and performed well in subsequent events.
 As a result of this early success and despite the financial risk he was taking, Bayliss decided to compete in the Australian Supersport championship, Age 26.